-Alumni.
+Students & Alumni.
 Creative Content Manager.

-Jade Slaughter studied both her English BA and Creative Writing MA at Anglia Ruskin, and is now Creative Content Manager for Scouts, the UK’s largest co-educational youth movement.
+Jade Slaughter studied both her BA English Literature and Creative Writing MA at Anglia Ruskin, and is now Creative Content Manager for Scouts, the UK’s largest co-educational youth movement.
 Leading a team of content producers specialising in writing and design, they collaborate with studios and freelancers to produce digital, print, social and film content for the charity.

 What one thing (piece of art, writing, design, music, historical event etc) inspired you to do what you do now?